Regional Class Research Vessel FAQ

-The following content has been reviewed by the National Science Foundation.
+Content reviewed by the National Science Foundation

 Three vessels have been fully funded; for more check out this press release.